priyanshi-mapara/Airplane-Ticket-System/README.md

 ## Notes
 - The included SVG screenshot mirrors the layout and styling defined in `TravelView`; generate a live view by running the app locally.
-- If your environment lacks a display server, launch the app inside a virtual framebuffer (e.g., `xvfb-run`) to render the Swing UI.